 This ‘‘Feed the Monkey” game is a go-to activity that I use in most therapy sessions with young children who are considered late talkers.
-I want you to be able to use it for free at home, because I have seen many children and families benefit from it.
+I want you to be able to use it at home, because I have seen many children and families benefit from it.

 A ‘late talker’ is a child between 18-30 months old, who has good play skills, motor skills, social skills, thinking skills, and understanding of language; but, has a small vocabulary.